The TNC-PI is discontinued.

 TNC-PI General Info

-The easiest, and nearly the cheapest, solution for a packet radio TNC, and most popular in our group, is a card made for the Raspberry PI called TNC-PI.
+Until the NinoTNC project bore fruit in early 2020, the easiest, and nearly the cheapest, solution for a packet radio TNC, and most popular in our group, was a card made for the Raspberry PI called TNC-PI.

-TNC-PI is a variation on the TNC-X made since 2004 by Coastal Chipworks.
+TNC-PI was a variation on the TNC-X made since 2004 by Coastal Chipworks.

 Firmware for the TNC-X open source and is written by John W2FS.